PKief/latex-thesis-template/README.md

 \includegraphics{sample}
 ```

 The 'real' image is located under `images/` and has the full file name `sample.jpeg`.
+You can easily change the default images path in the `settings/graphics.tex`-file.

 **Add image with caption**
 The following code shows how to include an image in a `figure` environment.
 The image has a width of 100% of the page.
 If you want another width just change it, e.g. 300px.